 - 1/4 cup currants

-- Blend the honey and peanut butter.
+- Blend the honey and peanut butter together.

-- Form into 1 inch balls.
+- Form mixture into 1 inch balls.

-- Roll balls in sesame seeds.
+- Roll the balls into the sesame seeds.

 Sweet Hazelnut Balls – These hazelnut balls are sweetly delicious made with healthy ingredients making them full of nutrients.

 Raw Apricot Coconut Balls – These yummy raw apricot coconut balls are a fun and easy recipe to make.
 It’s always nice to have a few of these on hand.

 Prune Powerballs are Yummy and Full of Energy – These prune power balls rolled in coconut have a bit of history.
 Back in the hippy days, they were the famous ‘Bliss Balls’ that we all made very frequently.
 We made them with what we now call healthy superfoods.

 Healthy Baking Class Online – Gluten-Free, Vegan, Soy & Sugar-Free

 - Learn to Bake Healthy Sweets

 - Gluten-Free Healthy Baking that is Soy-free, Dairy-free, Sugar-Free, & Wheat-free